magiclane/magiclane-maps-sdk-examples-for-android/MapGestures/README.md

 ## Overview

 This example app demonstrates the following feature:
-- Display an interactive map supporting pan, zoom, rotate, tilt that displays logs about what gestures the user made on the map.
+- Present an interactive map supporting pan, zoom, rotate, tilt that displays logs about what gestures the user made on the map.

+## Requirements

+- Deployment target device must run min Android API 16.
+- Deployment target device must be connected to internet.

 ## Build instructions